vinyscordeiro/GoBarberFrontend/README.md

 <h1> About the project </h1>

-Made by Vinicius Cordeiro on the Rocketseat bootcamp GoStack, this page is responsable about the Barbers appointments and it can be acessed on http://gobarber.develitt.com.
-For information and the code of the API (Click here) or the Mobile frontend (CLick Here).
+Made by Vinicius Cordeiro on the GoStack Rocketseat bootcamp , this page is responsable of the Barbers appointments and it can be acessed on http://gobarber.develitt.com.
+For more information and the code of the API (Click here) or the Mobile frontend (Click Here).

 <img src="https://arquivos-gobarber.s3.eu-west-2.amazonaws.com/Logon.png" alt="" />

-<h2> Techonologies used </h2>
+<h2> Technologies used </h2>

 <ul>
   <li>Axios</li>